AndrePortfolio/born2beroot/README.md

 ## Submission Requirements
 Submit a `signature.txt` containing the signature of your virtual disk.
 Detailed submission and peer-evaluation guidelines are available in the project documentation. 📝

-## Note
-This README outlines a work-in-progress.
-Further implementation is underway to perfect all configurations and features. 🔧✨